rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

 ## C APIs

-For a ML algorithm implemented in cuML the C++ API should be designed in a way that makes it easy to wrap it in C. I.e. only use C compatible types or objects that can be passed as opaque handles (like `cumlHandle_t`).
+ML algorithms implemented in cuML should have C++ APIs that are easy to wrap in C. Use only C compatible types or objects that can be passed as opaque handles (like `cumlHandle_t`).
 Using templates is fine if those can be instantiated from a specialized C++ function with `extern "C"` linkage.